akashic

 CA-41 stretches across Riverside County's suburban and exurban communities, where a rapidly expanding Latino population has steadily widened Democratic presidential margins over the past decade, reaching 9.2 points in 2024.

-Its demographics — a population of 456,755, a 38% non-Hispanic-white share, a median household income of $93,074 — situate the district close to national averages on several dimensions.
+A population of 456,755, a 38% non-Hispanic-white share, and a median household income of $93,074 describe the district.

 Compare two places, side by side